 At that time I felt there was really only one sensible response to a woman suggesting to me that I was privileged: Fuck you.

-The Eureka moment arrived only a few months later; through a friend I met two young and economically disadvantaged women of colour.
+Though not long after, I met two young Maori women while out in the community.
 Their grades prior to leaving high school had been pretty good, and thus I suggested they attend a foundation studies course at the local University.
 As I was providing the link between the University, their home and social services I figured they would do alright.

 In the week preceding their studies I took one of the young women to a social services office so she could switch her income support to a tertiary funding arrangement.
 Her case manager offered these words in support: ‘You do realise there’s a stand down period if you need to reapply for dole, don’t you.
 What are you going to do when you drop out?’
 My mouth opened and closed like a goldfish.